johnnyfreeman/revolver/docs/methods/setselectorengine.md

 **Type**: `Function`, **Returns**: `Object` (Revolver global)

-Revolver uses `querySelectorAll` to traverse the dom, but you may delegate that work to a selector engine.
+If you would like Revolver to use a selector engine, or if you are concerned about cross-browser compatability, you may want Revolver to delegate all DOM traversal to a selector engine of your choice.

 The selector engine simply needs to be a function that takes two arguments: a selector string and a root element, it should return an array of matched DOM elements.
-[Qwery](https://github.com/ded/qwery), [Sel](https://github.com/amccollum/sel), [Sizzle](http://sizzlejs.com/), [NWMatcher](https://github.com/dperini/nwmatcher/) and other selector engines should all be compatible with Revolver.
+[Qwery](https://github.com/ded/qwery), [Sel](https://github.com/amccollum/sel), [Sizzle](http://sizzlejs.com/), [NWMatcher](https://github.com/dperini/nwmatcher/) and other selector engines should all be compatible.

 ##### Using jQuery